 The floating suction sits just below the surface of the water.
 This top layer of water is the oldest and cleanest water in the tanks.
 It has the lowest concentration of entrained particulates, and has had the longest 'treatment' time with the healthy natural microbes.
 The floating suction also prevents suction vortices from disturbing the bio-layer and therefore also prevents settled sediment from being drawn into the supply system.
 The floating suction also ensures proper water circulation, as the tanks are essentially filled from the bottom, and being emptied from the top.

 Some of the debris and contaminants float to the surface and form a layer of floating debris.
 Debris such as pollen and oil based matter form a floating layer on the water surface.
 This builds up over time and eventually insulates the water from the air.
 This prevents the transfer of oxygen into the water, reducing the amount of aerobic microbial action that takes place.
 The overflows are designed so that the floating debris will get discharged out the tank when the tanks overflow.
 The overflows generally have a P-trap and an insect screen to prevent the possibility of any vermin from entering the tank.
-It is for this reason rainwater tanks should be sized to overflow at least twice a year.By ensuring the above steps are implemented in a rainwater harvesting system, the quality of water will be vastly improved, even before the water sees any post filtration.
+It is for this reason rainwater tanks should be sized to overflow at least twice a year.By ensuring the above steps are implemented in a rainwater harvesting system, the quality of water will be vastly improved, even before any post filtration.